aradhana14nov/Prometheus-Operator-Playground/tutorials/monitoring-using-prometheus.md

 create database testdb;
 ```

-- using the created database
+- Use already created database in above steps

 ```execute
 use testdb;